ghiobi/AnotherOne/README.md

-# Skitt
+# myiternary
-Welcome to Skitt.
+Welcome to myiternary.
 A simple web app for schedule making and course sequence planning.

 ## Important Tasks